Twinki14/CitizenFX.Extensions.Blazor.WebAssembly/readme.md

 ## Features
 - Attribute-based Nui Message handling
   - `[NuiMessageHandler("showui:true")]`
 - Service-based Nui Callback triggering
   - `@inject INuiCallbackService`
   - `await NuiCallbackService.TriggerNuiCallbackAsync("getItemInfo", new { item = "phone" });`
 - `System.Text.Json` for JSON Serialization & Deserialization

 ## Getting started
 - For Nui Message handling, the [NuiMessageListener](src/CitizenFX.Extensions.Blazor.WebAssembly/NuiMessageListener.cs) must be injected as a root-component in index.html, and your component(s) must inherit [NuiComponent](src/CitizenFX.Extensions.Blazor.WebAssembly/NuiComponent.cs)
   - Add `<template id="nui-message-listener"></template>` to your `index.html` in the `<body>`
   - Add `builder.RootComponents.Add<NuiMessageListener>("#nui-message-listener");` in your `Program.cs`
-    - This adds some Javascript to your `<body>` that directs any Nui Messages for the resource to `NuiMessageListener`
   - Add `@inherits NuiComponent` in your component/razor page
-    - This is required for `NuiMessageListener` to `NuiMessageHandler`'s
   - Add `[NuiMessageHandler("<identifier>")]` to any static or instanced method in your component